Carmen Jovet: Career

 Jovet's first job was at "WIPR" Channel 6, where she hosted a program called "Club Seis" and later a program called "Fabrica del Arte".
 In 1968, Jovet caught the attention of Leopoldo Santiago Lavandero, who invited her to join his production "Panorama Mundial" as a reporter, at the same Channel.
-A few years later she was offered the position of anchor for "El Once en la Noticias" at Channel 11 and thus became the first Puerto Rican woman news anchor on the island.
+A few years later she was offered the position of anchor for "El Once en la Noticias" at Telecadena Pérez Perry (Channel 11) and thus became the first Puerto Rican woman news anchor on the island.

 In 1975, Jovet founded her own independent production company and became the host of a show which investigated and interviewed public figures.
 Among those interviewed was the President of Venezuela Carlos Andrés Pérez.
 She also covered the arrest of Puerto Rican actress Lydia Echevarría.

 Jovet hosted the TV show Sabado en Grande (Big Saturday) for a short time before joining Channel 2, where she hosted her own show, "Carmen Jovet, Controversial", a talk show in which the public was encouraged to participate.

-In the 1980s, she hosted a daily television broadcast that followed the adjournment of the day's Puerto Rico Senate public hearing about the controversial Cerro Maravilla incidents on July 25, 1978.
+Following the Cerro Maravilla murders, Jovet joined journalists Tomás Stella and Manny Suárez to investigate the matter and inquiry on the account if Julio Molina Ortiz, which eventually lead to the arrest of two police officers for the murders.
+A commentary show hosted by José Antonio "El Profe" Ortiz, was originally co-hosted by Mariano Artau and Carmen Jovet.
+Later, Jovet was moved to the news segment Cámara Siete.
 By 1981 she was the news director of WKBM, Channel 11.
+During the Falklands War, Jovet was the only female correspondent covering the event, doing so for Cámara Siete and WRIK-TV.
+She secured one of the few interviews given by Argentine Defense Minister Amadeo Frugoli during the conflict.
+She also hosted Los siete del Siete in the prime time slot.

+During the investigations on the murders that the Senate of Puerto Rico held in June 1983, she served as the representative of Cámara Siete when the channel secured exclusivity rights.
 In 1989 she was noted by the New York Times as being one of Puerto Rico's most popular television personalities, a sentiment echoed by the New York Daily News in 1991.

 In 1987, The Governor of Puerto Rico Rafael Hernández Colón, named Jovet as the official coordinator in charge of the official state visit of the King and Queen of Spain.
 In 1992, she was named the Director of Communications of the Commission in charge of the 5th Centennial Celebration of the encounter of the Two Worlds.
 She was the host of a program called Ahora Podemos Hablar, transmitted through Telemundo TV.
+For the 40th anniversary of Puerto Rican television, TeleOnce aired a special titled 40 Kilates de Televisión produced by Rafo Muñiz in which she made an appearance.
+On February 3, 1997, she participated in Los 75 años de don Tommy, a special dedicated to Muñiz's career.